 The procedure explained so far enables us to identify the pixels in each image where changes occur.
-For reliably computing the regions of change, we first filter out the noise with an erosion-dilation procedure, then apply a standard border following algorithm [12].
-We discard all the regions with a contour shorter than a threshold (in our implementation 500 px) to filter out noise and changes that are too small.
+For reliably computing the regions of change, we first filter out the noise with an erosion-dilation procedure, then apply a standard border following algorithm [19].
+We discard all the regions with a contour shorter than a threshold (in our implementation 50 px for images with horizontal resolution of 500 px) to filter out noise and changes that are too small.
 The next step is to associate the regions from the images with each other.
 To do that, we compute and compare hue-saturation histograms region-wise and perform standard cross-correlation together with a simple geometric consistency check using the epipolar lines.